CSCE 492 Syllabus¶

 In this class using someone else’s github account, or doing a

-commit using someone else’s identity, are both considered forms of
+using someone else’s identity, are both considered forms of

 cheating.
 This offense will be treated exactly the same as taking a test